Taking a flight to a well-deserved family vacay? Arm yourself with these helpful tips for flying with kids...

 16. Put your hands to good use

 Hand and finger puppets are great distractions, especially when kids are mid-meltdown.
 Animating a soft animal or character with your hands and fingers can stop tears in their tracks and bring a smile to your child’s face.
 Yes, you will have to call on some vocal skills but kids love to hear characters come to life.
-Crikey the beer-swilling (and not very PC) Koala has turned up on a few of our flights and is always a hit.
+Crikey the Koala has turned up on a few of our flights and is always a hit.
 We love the selection of hand puppets and finger puppets at IKEA.

 17. Map your journey